jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 ### Kubeconfig

-Information to connect to a Kubernetes cluster is stored in kubeconfig files.
+The credentials used to connect to a Kubernetes cluster is stored in a kubeconfig file.
 When you use minikube or Kubernetes with Docker Desktop then the kubeconfig file is automatically generated for you.
 The file is called `config` and is located in the `.kube` folder in your home directory.

 By default, `kubectl` looks for a file called `config` inside the the `.kube` folder in your home directory.
 To use a different kubeconfig file you can use `kubectl --kubeconfig <path to config>`.